gsd1998/gsd1998/README.md

 ## Wassup... 👋
-- 🌱 Interested about backend web technologies
+- 🌱 I work on backend web technologies
 - 😄 My socials are tagged under, do check it out
 - ⚡ Currently doing a speedrun through java & Spring